MaNGA Data Reduction Pipeline

 These science-grade data cubes are then processed by the MaNGA Data Analysis Pipeline (DAP), which measures the shape and location of various spectral features, fits stellar population models, and performs a variety of other analyses necessary to derive astrophysically meaningful quantities from the calibrated data cubes.

+See Law et al. 2021 for a detailed discussion of DRP versions (their Table 2) and the differences between the DR17 DRP and earlier pipeline versions.
 Each version of the DRP contains a userguide within the svn product detailing how to install and run the DRP and its dependent software products and data directories.

 DRP: 2d Stage